FSA-2104-CAPSTONE-11/FormFit/README.md

 The framework of our Progressive Web App relies on React, Redux Toolkit, PostgreSQL, Express, and Node.js, but we also make use of a few other technologies, including:

-- Movenet from Tensorflow, which uses a trained Machine Learning model to keep track of  your body movements in real time, and thus allows us to calculate a score and provide feedback on your form
+- MoveNet from Tensorflow, which uses a trained Machine Learning model to keep track of  your body movements in real time, and thus allows us to calculate a score and provide feedback on your form
 - a Redis cache, which sits in front of our database and houses a sorted set that allows our leaderboard to update instantly